giannisdoukas/CWLJNIKernel/docs/developers.rst

       )

 Then we want to define the `bind_view` magic command.
-That command has to initialize the an empty graph and visualize, the empty, image.
+That command has to initialise an empty graph and visualise the empty image.

 .. code-block:: python